Center for NYC Neighborhoods, FloodHelpNY

 Def Method transformed complex FEMA forms to simple online surveys to help middle- and working-class families source reliable information about flood insurance.

-Details on estimated flood insurance is available within minutes, rather than days
+Calculated estimated flood insurance rate provided within minutes of filling out the survey, rather than days

 Funded by the Governor’s Office of Storm Recovery in the aftermath of Superstorm Sandy, the Center for NYC Neighborhoods was tasked with engaging and informing New York City low- and middle-income homeowners about ways to protect their home and finances from flooding, an issue expected to worsen with rising sea levels caused by climate change.

-The resulting FloodHelpNY platform - created in partnership with Def Method - enables NYC residents to easily and accurately calculate their estimated insurance coverage, as well as identify relevant mitigation efforts to protect their homes and finances from the hazards of flooding.
+The resulting FloodHelpNY platform - created in partnership with Def Method - enables NYC residents to easily and accurately calculate their estimated insurance coverage, as well as identify relevant mitigation efforts and city programs to protect their homes and finances from the hazards of flooding.

 We completed the first ever full implementation of city-wide flood insurance calculations.
-The transformation of complex forms to simple surveys and automated contacts ensured that Center for NYC Neighborhoods could continue its mission to promote thriving middle- and working-class families in spite of climate change.
+The transformation of complex forms to simple surveys and syncing of data from the web app to Salesforce automated a large part of Center for NYC Neighborhoods outreach enabling them to continue their mission to promote thriving middle- and working-class families in spite of climate change.